 - Peel the sweet potatoes and cut into rounds about 1 inch thick.

-- Sprinkle with 1 teaspoon of the thyme, ¼ teaspoon of the pepper, ½ teaspoon of the cinnamon and a little salt if you are using it (see notes re this).
-Then flip the potatoes and do the same to the other side of each with the remaining thyme, cinnamon, pepper and salt.
+- Sprinkle with 1 teaspoon of the thyme, ¼ teaspoon of the pepper, ½ teaspoon of the cinnamon and a little salt, then flip the potatoes and do the same to the other sides with the remaining thyme, cinnamon, pepper and salt.